Tiny-Earth/DemoSite/site/src/design.md

 ![Example learning objectives across all six levels of Bloom’s Taxonomy using multiple STEM topics.
 Examples are shown in order from Higher-Order Cognitive Skills (HOCS) to Lower-Order Cognitive Skills (LOCS).
 Level 6, Create: Design a mathematical model to represent the growth of a population using exponential functions.
 Level 5, Evaluate: Critique the effectiveness of renewable energy sources in reducing greenhouse gas emissions.
 Level 4, Analyze: Compare and contrast the properties of ionic and covalent bonds.
 Level 3, Apply: Demonstrate how to assemble a simple circuit using a battery, wires, and a light bulb.
 Level 2, Comprehend: Explain the relationship between force, mass, and acceleration using Newton's second law of motion.
 Level 1, Remember: List the names and functions of primary organelles in a eukaryotic cell.](assets/Blooms_multiple-topics.png)

 In designing learning objectives, select action verbs that communicate the desired cognitive level.
 Importantly, students do not necessarily have to complete LOCs before moving to HOCs.
 In fact, asking questions, making assessments, or proposing hypotheses can encourage a growth mindset and readiness to learn the facts or concepts.
+For example, sometimes it makes more sense to ask a question or propose a hypothesis before learning the content, which can also activate prior knowledge and metacognition.
+Including HOCs is also valuable in helping students emulate how scientists think.
+Scientists don't only remember and understand, after all.

 !!! note ""